Channel908/DockerUI/README.md

 ## Create a Service Account

-We are creating Service Account with the name `admin-user` in namespace `kubernetes-dashboard` first.
+Creating a Service Account with the name `admin-user` in namespace `kubernetes-dashboard` first.

+dockerui-user-account.yaml
 ```yaml
 apiVersion: v1
 kind: ServiceAccount